cncf/wg-serverless/workflow/spec/spec.md

 </details>

-CloudEvents can be consumed by [Event states](#Event-State) and trigger one or more [actions](#Action-Definition) to be performed.
-CloudEvents can include data which needs to be merged with the state data before associated actions are executed.
+CloudEvents can be consumed by [Event tasks](#Event-Task) and trigger one or more [actions](#Action-Definition) to be performed.
+CloudEvents can include data which needs to be merged with the task data before associated actions are executed.
-You can filter the event data with the dataOutputPath parameter, selecting only the portion of the event data that you need to be merged with the state data.
+You can filter the event data with the dataOutputPath parameter, selecting only the portion of the event data that you need to be merged with the task data.

 Here is an example using an event filter: